Noel McCalla: Early life

 McCalla was born to Hubert Sylvester McCalla, a minister in a gospel church, and Elizabeth Victoria McCalla, in North London, England.
 There were eight children in the family.
 He attended Alexandra Park infant school in London, but was withdrawn at the age of nine, as the family moved to Coventry, where he attended Hillfarm Junior School and began studies at Barkers Butts Secondary School.

 Musical career

-At 15, McCalla dropped out of school to work with a band called Black and White Notes.
+In 1972, McCalla dropped out of school to work with a band called Black and White Notes.
 They gigged and eventually supported The Shadows.

 In 1972, McCalla left his family in Coventry to move to London.

-In 1976, He then joined Moon, who were signed to Epic Records, releasing two albums, Too Close for Comfort and Turning the Tides, and made 4 appearances on the John Peel Show.
+In 1976, he joined Moon, who were signed to Epic Records, releasing two albums, Too Close for Comfort and Turning the Tides, and made 4 appearances on the John Peel Show.
 After splitting from the band, he stayed with Epic Records, releasing a solo album.
 In July 1979 Epic released a single from this album, "Ain't Nothing But a House Party", which is a disco-era reworking of The Showstoppers hit dating from 1967.
 The flipside of that single was "Midnight Girl", another track from the album.